amithbk12man/AIQChallenge2/README.md

 - Need to add proper logs mechanism
 - Need to add the unit and integration testings
 - Need to add automatic checks for enforcing code quality
-- Need to add  authorization like JWT/OAuth to APIs
 - Need to add CI/CD plugin for automatic deployment through docker